abdul-basit-qureshi/Basic-To-Do-List-application-using-Django/README.md

 # To-Do List Application

 This is a basic To-Do List application built using Django.
-The application allows users to add, delete, create, and update tasks.
+The application allows users to add, delete, create, search and update tasks.
 Each user has their own set of tasks and can only view, modify, and delete their own tasks.

 ## Getting Started